PROJECT ORIENTATION AS A MANAGEMENT STRATEGY

 In addition the basic knowledge of the maturity and excellence models relevant to a project-oriented organization is also provided, including basic information and knowledge for the IPMA® Project Excellence Model and the IPMA Organizational Competence Baseline (OCB™).

-Finally in this module basic knowledge of the non-normative standards ISO 21500:2012 “Guidance on project management” and ISO 10006:2003 “Quality management systems – Guidelines for quality management in projects” is provided.
-It also includes basic knowledge of the Green Project Management (GPM) PRiSM® methodology and P5 standard.
+Finally in this module basic knowledge of the non-normative standards ISO 21500:2012 “Guidance on project management” and the other standards of the ISO 21500 and family ISO 10006:2003 “Quality management systems – Guidelines for quality management in projects” is provided.
+It also includes basic knowledge of the Green Project Management (GPM) PRiSMTM methodology and standards.
+These standards will be compared with the IPMA approach presented and analyzed throughout this course.

 The module includes 4 lessons- educational units: